-We recognise the need to develop awareness, tolerance and respect for the many different faiths and cultures in the local, national and international community.
-We also understand the vital role we have in identifying and preventing intimidation in any form.
-Encouraging children to think as individuals and make ‘good choices’.
+As the world around us changes, we recognise the need to develop awareness, tolerance and respect for the many different faiths and cultures in the local, national and international community.
+We also understand the vital role we have in identifying and preventing intimidation and discrimination in any form.
+Encouraging children to think as individuals and make educated choices.

 British values are identified and addressed in multiple ways

 As part of our PHSCE curriculum all classes look at their rights and responsibilities.

 Through assemblies, Circle Time and our Pupil Voice (school council) the children will have a chance for their voice to be heard.
 Pupil Voice represents the children in their year group; they meet regularly to discuss a range of topics and issues to ensure we remain a safe and positive community for all.

 We seek to promote an understanding of public institutions and services.
 We talk about the advantages of living in a democracy such as ours.
 We actively involve our children to influence decision making through the democratic process e.g. in class votes, model elections and open discussions.
 We hold debates and encourage our children to challenge and defend ideas.
 We also encourage children to reconcile by ‘agreeing to disagree’.